On Newton strata in the $B_{dR}^+$-Grassmannian: Introduction

 \begin{thm} Let $G$ be a connected reductive group over ${\Qp}$.
 Let $\{\mu\}$ be a minuscule conjugacy class of cocharacters of $G$, let $b\in G(\breve{\Qp})$ be basic and let $[b']\in \BGmub$.
 Then the following are equivalent. \begin{enumerate} \item $\Gr_{G,\mu,b}^{\wa}\cap \Gr_{G,\mu,b}^{[b']}\neq \emptyset$. \item $[b']$ is Hodge-Newton indecomposable. \end{enumerate} \end{thm}

 Several people have been working on this question before, and there are a number of partial results available.
 In \cite[Thm.~5.1]{Chen} Chen observes that the proof of \cite[Thm.~6.1]{CFS} yields the following (although the assertion in \cite{CFS} is slightly different): Firstly, non-emptiness of $\Gr_{G,\mu,b}^{\wa}\cap \Gr_{G,\mu,b}^{[b']}$ implies Hodge-Newton indecomposability of $[b']$.
 In \cite[Conj.~5.2]{Chen}, Chen conjectures the assertion of Theorem \ref{thmmain2}, at least if $G$ is quasi-split and $\nu_b=\mu^{\sharp}$ as elements of $\pi_1(G)_{\Gamma,\Q}$.
 Chen, Fargues and Shen prove this assertion for Hodge-Newton indecomposable $[b']$ that are minimal in $\BGmub\setminus\{[b'_0]\}$ with respect to the usual partial order.
 Here, $[b'_0]$ denotes the unique basic element in $\BGmub$.
 Finally, Chen \cite[Prop.
 5.3]{Chen} proves several particular cases for the group $G=\GL_n$ and explicit elements $[b']$.
-Shen \cite{Shen} proves a variant of the results of \cite{CFS} for non-minuscule $\mu$, but using a different definition of weak admissibility than the one we use.
+Shen \cite{Shen} proves a variant of the results of \cite{CFS} for non-minuscule $\mu$.

 The approach we take to prove Theorem \ref{thmmain2} is quite the opposite of trying to generalize the existing proofs.
 Whereas previously, only elements close to the basic $[b'_0]\in \BGmub$ were considered, our main step is to prove the theorem for the maximal Hodge-Newton indecomposable element of $\BGmub$.
 We then use Theorem \ref{thmmain1} to deduce the general assertion.